ValiMail/dane_jwe_jws/README.rst

 field for discovering the public key which is used for verifying message payload.

+Note: Currently, only RSA public keys are supported (RSA-OAEP-256 for encryption and RS256 for signing)

 .. image:: https://readthedocs.org/projects/dane-jwe-jws/badge/?version=latest
     :target: https://dane-jwe-jws.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status